top of page

 Or maybe this year can be different.

-They could take a cue from Jesus and learn what this means: “I desire mercy, not sacrifice.”
+We could take a cue from Jesus and learn what this means: “I desire mercy, not sacrifice.”

-They could sit with a friend or family member that happens to be LGBTQ and listen -- actually listen -- to their story.
+We could sit with a friend or family member that happens to be LGBTQ and listen -- actually listen -- to their story.
 Not to change them, or save them, or whatever, but to understand them.

-They could stop reacting in fear and disgust of “different” and consider things we have in common: love, fidelity, purity, sacrifice.
+We could stop reacting in fear and disgust of “different” and consider things we have in common: love, fidelity, purity, sacrifice.

-They could at least admit the Christian church has treated the LGBTQ community horribly.
+We could at least admit the Christian church has treated the LGBTQ community horribly.

-They could at least remember that lesbian, gay, and bisexual youth were more than twice as likely to have attempted to kill themselves than their heterosexual peers.*
+We could at least remember that lesbian, gay, and bisexual youth were more than twice as likely to have attempted to kill themselves than their heterosexual peers.*

-They could, but so many won’t.
+We could, but so many of us won’t.

 It’s LGBTQ+ Pride Month — an opportunity to learn and grow.

-They could, if they choose to.
+We could, if we choose to.

 ~